zhaoxuhui/Genshin-Impact-Dataset/README.md

 # The Genshin Impact Dataset (GID) for SLAM
 The Genshin impact dataset (GID) is collected in the Genshin Impact game<sup><a href="https://genshin.hoyoverse.com">[1]</a></sup> for visual SLAM.
-It currently consists of 60 individual sequences (over 3 hours) and covers a wide range of scenes that are rare, hard, or dangerous for field collection in real world (such as dull deserts, dim caves, and lush jungles), providing great opportunities for SLAM evaluation and benchmark.
-Moreover, it includes a large number of visual challenges (such as low illumination) to test the robustness of various SLAM algorithms.
+It currently consists of 60 individual sequences (over 3 hours in total) and covers a wide range of scenes that are rare, hard, or dangerous for field collection in real world (such as dull deserts, dim caves, and lush jungles).
+It provides great opportunities for SLAM evaluation and benchmark.
+Moreover, it includes a large number of visual challenges (such as low illumination and low texture scenes) to test the robustness of various SLAM algorithms.
 <p align="center"><img src="./figures/fig-overall.gif" width=80%></p>

 ## 1. Dataset Organization
 The dataset is generally composed of two parts: sequences (blue part) and support files (orange part), as the following figure shows.
 <p align="center"><img src="./figures/fig-dataset.png" width=90%></p>

 **In the sequences part**, each sequence contains several files for the convenience of usage.
-We will take the Seq-001 as an example and elaborate next.
+We take the `Seq-001` as an example and elaborate next.

 * **`Seq-001.mp4`**
-The recorded video from the Genshin Impact game has a 1436×996 resolution at 30 FPS.
+The recorded video from the Genshin Impact game which can be further processed according to different needs.
+It has a 1436 (width) × 996 (height) resolution at 30 FPS.

 * **`Seq-001.png`**
-The content preview of the recorded video for a fast grasp without playing it, which summarizes the resolution (width × height), duration (sec), FPS, and frames in total.
+The content preview of the recorded video for a fast grasp without playing it.
+It summarizes the resolution (width × height), duration (sec), FPS, and frames in total.

 * **`Frames-Sparse`**
 It is a folder storing split frames from the recorded video.
-For the convenience of end users, we split the whole video in advance with a frame interval of 10 (sample 1 frame every 10 frames).
+For the convenience of end users, we split the whole video in advance with a frame interval of 10 (extract 1 frame every 10 frames).

 * **`Groundtruth-EuRoC.txt`**
 For the convenience of users, we provide groundtruth poses of split frames in both EuRoC and TUM format.
 This file records poses in EuRoC<sup><a href="https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets">[2]</a></sup> format: